Prem Singh (Delhi politician)

-Chaudhary Prem Singh (20 December 1932 – 12 December 2017) was an Indian politician from Delhi.
-He contested his first election from Ambedkar Nagar in 1958, and made a World Record of Continuously Winning 12 elections from Same Party & Same Constituency.
+Choudhary Prem Singh (20 December 1932 – 12 December 2017) was an Indian politician from Delhi.
+He contested his first election from Ambedkar Nagar in 1958, and made a Guinness World Record of continuously winning 11 elections from the same party & same constituency.
+He twice served as Speaker of Delhi Legislative Assembly.
+He also held several ministries.
+He also served as the president of the Delhi Pradesh Congress Committee three times.

 Prem Singh was elected to the Municipal Corporation of Delhi (MCD) in 1958 and 1962.
 He was then elected to the Metropolitan Council of Delhi four times during 1972–1983.
 He was elected to the Delhi Legislative Assembly four times in a row during 1993–2008.
 His name features in the Limca Book of Records for winning 10 consecutive elections from the same constituency and the same party.
 He has also served on the Delhi Pradesh Congress Committee and the All India Congress Committee.

 Early life

-Prem Singh was born into Jatav caste at Lado Sarai, Delhi.
+Prem Singh was born in Jat family at Lado Sarai, Delhi.
 His father, Chaudhary Himmat Singh was a Congress party worker and a participant in the Indian Independence movement.
 Prem Singh graduated in science from Delhi College (now Zakir Husain Delhi College) in 1952.